EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-6.md

 <!-- prettier-ignore-end -->

-In this example, the **all** resolver function is used to obtain all available shopping lists.
+In this example, the **all** resolver returns all available shopping lists.

-Register the created Read Model in the application's configuration file:
+Next, register the created Read Model in the application's configuration file.

 **config.app.js:**